 He created a system of codes and symbols that intensified along with the progress of his installations and performances: black Chinese ink or porcelain vases, symbols of the complexity of Chinese culture; flour to evoke the staple food of the commonalty; suited men with faces painted white or gold as metaphors of westernisation or the pursuit of wealth.
 Through the act of performance – a temporary action passing from one state to another – Dai Guangyu maintains that all solid forms belong to one moment only and that all circumstances are in the process of transformation.
 His installations and photographs maintain a vestige of this ‘state of procress’ which is the essence of performance and provides a poetic poignancy to the still forms.

 Dai Guangyu is now recognized as an important and original figure of the Chinese artistic scene.
 His interdisciplinary practice is written within a socially engaged trajectory.
 Through his performances, photographs, paintings or calligraphy, he enacts his body and the symbolism of Chinese society to the ends of their resistance or their disappearance.
+His works are part of large collection including the Guangdong Museum of Art in Guangzhou (China), Kunst Museum in Bonn (Germany), Art Alliance in Zurich (Switzerland), Joan Lebold Cohen Collection in New York (USA).

 "Cultural Landscape", Landscape Art Exhibition, Langdao- Guilin, China